 Brazil stands out as number one in Better Cotton supply, setting a new standard for sustainability in the cotton production chain.
 This reflects our commitment to responsible agricultural practices and strengthening an ethical and efficient supply chain, from cultivation to the global industry.

-In recent years, the ABR has grown beyond the farms, extending to processing units (ABR-UBA) and retro-port terminals (ABR-LOG).
+In recent years, the ABR, existed since 2012, has grown beyond the farms, extending to processing units (ABR-UBA) and retro-port terminals (ABR-LOG).

 This marks a step forward in transparency at different stages of the Brazilian production chain and in the continuous improvement of our sustainability efforts.